 Another resident was evaluated by staff to be a high risk for developing ulcers.
 The resident was an Alzheimer’s patient.
 The resident developed bed sores on the buttocks.
 Again, this seems to be indicative of too much time spent in a wheelchair.
 There was no documentation found regarding the resident’s treatment after January.
 In March, the resident required hospitalization where additional bed sores were discovered on her heels.

 The third resident developed pressure ulcers on her elbow.
 According to staff, this ulcer developed because of the pressure of the wheelchair armrest.

 Bed sores can range in severity.
 They begin as ordinary-looking bruises, but they can quickly develop into open wounds that are bone-deep.
-They easily become infected, and these infections can often prove fatal.
+Bone deep bed sores often lead to an infection of the bone called osteomyelitis which can be fatal.

 Bed sores are difficult to cure.
 Because they develop in conditions of nursing home neglect, and curing bed sores requires extensive care, many bed sores never properly heal.

 If you have a loved one who has developed bed sores in an Illinois nursing home, contact the Law Offices of Barry G. Doyle for a free and confidential evaluation of your case.